rikvdkleij/intellij-haskell/README.md

 - View quick documentation;
 - View quick definition;
 - Code formatting (works reasonably but did not test it with all kinds of code; not finished yet);
-- Structure view (type signatures and data declarations);
+- Structure view;
-- Go to symbol (by type signatures declarations);
+- Go to symbol;
 - Code completion by looking to import declarations with help of ghc-mod;

 Features are with the help of ghc-mod(i) and haskell-docs!!

 # TODO:
-- Go to function;
+- Go to definition;
 - Inspection by hlint;
 - Integration of stylish-haskell;
 - Integration of hsimport;